Cannons Point in Orange Park

 Why do village names matter under one POA?

-How does it compare to Forest Hammock?
+How does it compare to no-CDD communities nearby?

 What condition is the stock?